Nūr

 Common questions

 Any Muslim woman anywhere in the world.
-Membership is free; some programs have their own eligibility criteria.
+Membership is free and will always remain so.

 How are Qist projects vetted?+